Lucas-Kuo/AI_final_project/README.md

 ## Environment Setting
-The `requirements.txt` file lists all Python libraries and versions that your local environment should be equipped with, and they will be installed using:
+The `requirements.txt` file lists all Python libraries and versions that your local environment should be equipped with and they will be installed using:

 ```
 pip install -r requirements.txt